API & Webhooks

 - Role: Create, Update, Delete

-- Group: Create, Update, Delete
+- Group (a circle): Create, Update, Delete

 - Peer: Create, Update, Delete